oracle-livelabs/oci/oke-with-agones/3-install-oke-autoscaler-addon/3-install-oke-autoscaler-addon.md

-# Installing the OKE Autoscaler Addon
+# Install the OKE Autoscaler Addon

 In this lab you will install and verify the OKE Cluster Autoscaler Add-on.